PotHix/pothix.github.com/content/mtg.md

 There's also the online community.
 Great youtube channels, great content, people brewing new decks for fun (Strong and junk decks), etc.

-## My current status in Pauper

-I'm currently an owner of the following Pauper decks:

-- Mono-White Heroic
-- Temur Affinity
-- Selesnya (and sometimes Naya 😉) Slivers
-- Abzan Soul Sisters

-I'm a big fan of White decks and everything I do is centered in the white color, even if I have to corrupt it a little bit with other colors to make it a stronger deck.

-I decided to build the Temur Affinity and Selesnya Slivers because these were two decks I really wanted to have in 2007 but couldn't afford them.
-When I decided to get back to MTG, I realized now I had enough money to build them for the Pauper format.

-I'm currently brewing some other _white weenies_ decks for fun, but I prefer to not add them to the list before they are not finished and tested.

 ## How I test Pauper deck brews

 I do everything on my cellphone.
 I'm usually doing important stuff when I'm at